NativeScript/nativescript-fresco/README.md

 - **roundBottomRight**

 Boolean value used for determining if the image's bottom right corner will be rounded.
+The *roundedCornerRadius* is used as the rounding radius.

 - **roundBottomLeft**

 Boolean value used for determining if the image's bottom left corner will be rounded.
+The *roundedCornerRadius* is used as the rounding radius.

 - **roundTopLeft**

 Boolean value used for determining if the image's top left corner will be rounded.
+The *roundedCornerRadius* is used as the rounding radius.

 - **roundTopRight**

 Boolean value used for determining if the image's top right corner should be rounded.
+The *roundedCornerRadius* is used as the rounding radius.

 - **autoPlayAnimations**